Will AI save humanity? US tech fest offers reality check

 ‘Smarter than humans’

-The notion of artificial intelligence, with its algorithms capable of automating tasks and analysing mountains of data, has been around for decades.
+The notion of artificial intelligence, with its algorithms capable of automating tasks and analyzing mountains of data, has been around for decades.

 But it took on a whole new dimension last year with the success of ChatGPT, the generative AI interface launched by OpenAI, the now iconic AI start-up mainly funded by Microsoft.